pnp/teams-dev-samples/samples/tab-move-your-filters/README.md

 * Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Run and Debug` green arrow button.
 * From TeamsFx CLI: Start debugging the project by executing the command `teamsfx preview --local` in your project directory.

+## Important notes

+* Google security does not allow login from a Chromium-based browser that has a debugger connected.
+If debugging from Visual Studio Code, you'll have to import XML rather than connecting to Gmail.
+* As Google login takes place in an OAuth popup window, it may not work in your Teams desktop client.
+Again, importing XML will still work, as will using the Teams web client.

 ## Features